ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 This chapter describes features of CLM that are specific to coupling to an ice sheet model (in the CESM context, this is the Glimmer-CISM model;
-Lipscomb and Sacks (2012) provide documentation and user’s guide for Glimmer-CISM).
-General information about glacier land units can be found elsewhere in this document (see Chapter 2 for an overview).
+:ref:`Lipscomb and Sacks (2012)<LipscombSacks2012>` provide documentation
+and user’s guide for Glimmer-CISM).
+General information about glacier land units can be found elsewhere in this document (see Chapter :numref:`rst_Surface Characterization, Vertical Discretization, and Model Input Requirements` for an overview).

+.. _Overview:

 Overview
 -------------